 Northwestern-Argonne Institute of Science and Engineering Codirector Pete Beckman believes that these distributed, intelligent sensor networks will prove essential for understanding the impacts of global urbanization, natural disasters, such as flooding and wildfires, and climate change on natural ecosystems and city infrastructure.
 However, many of today’s distributed systems struggle with the immense volume of streaming data that high-fidelity sensors can provide.
 Some systems resort to saving the data on hard drives that a technician traveling to the instrument might retrieve just a few times a year.
 Other systems manage the data deluge by only collecting a small portion of the valuable input and uploading it to a cloud server for analysis via a slow wireless link.
 To address this challenge, Sage will embed computers directly into the sensor network and rely on advancements in edge computing to analyze the torrent of sensor data as it streams past.

 Sage’s name is inspired by nature: the perennial mint plant.
-But it also conveys other connotations associated with the word, such as wisdom and good judgement.
+But it also conveys other connotations associated with the word, such as wisdom and good judgment.
 The new cyberinfrastructure project will be enhanced by a set of partnerships with existing scientific instruments that span contexts from urban (NSF-funded Array of Things) to continental-scale (NSF’s National Ecological Observatory Network, or NEON), and with regional instruments focused on understanding and responding to emergencies, such as severe storms (Atmospheric Radiation Measurement, or ARM) and wildfires (High-Performance Wireless Research and Education Network).
 Sage will be able to integrate measurements from these multiple modalities.

 Sage test nodes will be deployed in environmental locations in California, Colorado, and Kansas and in urban settings in Illinois and Texas.
 The project will build on the open source technology platform used in the Array of Things project, which has deployed more than 100 sensors with edge computing capabilities within Chicago.